syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 ## Appearance customization

-You can customize the below appearance of the tooltip.
+You can customize the below appearances of the tooltip.

 * **Background color** - Change the background color of the tooltip in the maps using the [`MapTooltipSettings.color`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTooltipSettings/color.html) property.
 * **Stroke color** - Change the stroke color of the tooltip in the maps using the [`MapTooltipSettings.strokeColor`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTooltipSettings/strokeColor.html) property.